Marla Gibbs: Career

-In 1985, when The Jeffersons was cancelled after 11 seasons, Gibbs was the lead actress in the NBC sitcom 227.
-227 was adapted from a play directed by Cambridge Players' then-president Ed Cambridge and was presented to NBC by Cambridge at Gibbs's Crossroads Theater in L.A.
-Cambridge served as artistic director.
+In 1985, after The Jeffersons was cancelled after 11 seasons, Gibbs became the lead actress in a new NBC sitcom, 227.
+227 was adapted from a play directed by Cambridge Players' then-president Ed Cambridge and was presented to NBC by Cambridge at Gibbs's Crossroads Theater in Los Angeles, where he served as artistic director.
 The series aired until 1990, producing 116 episodes.
-Much like her character, in the show, Gibbs also bestowed tough love to her co-star, Regina King, in real-life, who was also one of the two young, unfamiliar actresses at the time, the other being Jackée Harry.
-Gibbs said in a 2023 interview, about casting King as her daughter, "I fought for Regina [to be cast].
-She had light brown hair and light eyes and she really looked like Hal."
-Marla said: "Regina went to regular school while she was on the show, and her friends would tell her the clothes her character wore made her look like a doofus.
+Much like her character Mary Jenkins in the show, Gibbs also bestowed tough love to her co-star Regina King in real life.
+Gibbs said in a 2023 interview, about casting King as her daughter Brenda, "I fought for Regina [to be cast].
+She had light brown hair and light eyes and she really looked like Hal," referring to Hal Williams, who played Mary's husband and Brenda's father.
+Gibbs said: "Regina went to regular school while she was on the show, and her friends would tell her the clothes her character wore made her look like a doofus.
 I had to tell her, ‘Now, look, do you want to be on TV?
-Or do you want to be with your friends, watching TV?’
+Or do you want to be with your friends, watching TV?
 You’re not dressing the way you want to dress; you’re dressing the way I make you dress.
 We can have an argument about it if you want to.’
-She never forgot that," she also added: "Sometimes she’d come ask me if the clothes made her look too [young].
+She never forgot that."
+She also added: "Sometimes she’d come ask me if the clothes made her look too [young].
 And I’d say, ‘I’ll tell you one thing: If you get too old, [the producers] are going to send your behind to college, and you won’t be on the show anymore!
-So be young as long as you can!"
-Two decades later, Gibbs teamed with former 227 co-star, Jackée Harry, in The First Family, where Gibbs had a recurring role as Harry's mother Grandma Eddy.
+So be young as long as you can!’"
+Two decades later, Gibbs teamed with former 227 co-star Jackée Harry, in The First Family, where Gibbs had a recurring role as Grandma Eddy, the mother of Harry's character.
 She worked with Harry again in the independent film Forbidden Woman.